errbufferoverfl/pearl-memory/README.md

 <!-- LICENSE -->
 ## License

-Distributed under the GPLv3 License.
-See [LICENSE.md](LICENSE.md) for more information.
+Distributed under the MIT License.
+See [LICENSE](LICENSE.txt) for more information.

 <!-- CONTACT -->
 ## Contact